CONSTITUTION OF ONE KAMPONG GELAM

 9.6 Any member of the Council absenting himself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Council and a successor may be co-opted by the Council to serve until the next Annual General Meeting.
 Any changes in the Council shall be notified to the Registrar of Societies within two (2) weeks of the change.

-9.7 The duty of the Council is to organise and supervise the daily activities of the Association.
-The Council may not act contrary to the expressed wishes of the General Meeting without prior reference to it and shall always remain subordinate to the General Meetings.
+9.7 The duty of the Council is to organize and supervise the daily activities of the Association.
+The Executive Council may not act contrary to the expressed wishes of the General Meeting without prior reference to it and shall always remain subordinate to the General Meetings.

 DUTIES OF OFFICE-BEARERS (EXECUTIVE COUNCIL)

 10.1 The Chairman shall chair all General and Council meetings.
 He or other representatives shall also represent the Association in its dealings with outside persons.

-10.2 The Vice-Chairman or in his absence the Honorary Secretary shall assist the Chairman and deputise for him in his absence.
+10.2 The Vice-Chairman, or in his absence the Honorary Secretary, shall assist the Chairman and deputize for him in his absence.

 10.3 The Honorary Secretary shall keep all records, except financial, of the Association and shall be responsible for their correctness.
-He will keep minutes of all General and Council meetings.
+He will keep minutes of all General and Executive Council meetings.
 He shall maintain an up-to-date Register of Members at all times.

 10.5 The Honorary Treasurer shall keep all funds and collect and disburse all moneys on behalf of the Association and shall keep an account of all monetary transactions and shall be responsible for their correctness.
-He is authorised to expend up to $500 per month for petty expenses on behalf of the Association.
-He will not keep more than $500 in the form of cash and money in excess of this will be deposited in a bank to be named by the Executive Council.
-Cheques, etc. for withdrawals from the bank will be signed by any two of the following: the Chairman, Vice Chairman, Honorary Secretary or Honorary Treasurer.
+He is authorized to expend up to $500 per month for petty expenses on behalf of the Association.
+He will not keep more than $500 in the form of cash and money in excess of this will be deposited in a bank to be named by the Council.
+Cheques, etc. for withdrawals from the bank will be signed by any two of the following: The Chairman, Vice Chairman, Honorary Secretary or Honorary Treasurer.

-10.7 Ordinary Executive Council Members shall assist in the general administration of the Association and perform duties assigned by the Executive Council from time to time.
+10.7 Ordinary Council Members shall assist in the general administration of the Association and perform duties assigned by the Council from time to time.

 AUDIT AND FINANCIAL YEAR